|

 Drop unneeded Linux capabilities.
 In strict mode features

-like killing, changing process priorities, and reading
+like killing, changing process priorities and reading

-process delay accounting information will not work, due to
+process delay accounting information will not work due to

-less capabilities held.
+fewer capabilities being held.

 The following commands are supported while in htop: